 Description

-This easy and spicy tomato soup with fresh tomatoes is full of flavor and spice and will warm you right up during the cooler months!
+This easy blender tomato soup is full of flavour and will warm you right up during the cooler months!

 Ingredients